Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Popular Tulip Groups

 Choose tulips from different groups to create a long-lasting blooming period.
 You can see that some groups feature plants that are taller than others.
 Plant taller tulips behind tulips from a shorter group in case flowering periods overlap.

-Single Early Tulips—The large, single blooms are lightly fragrant.
+The large, single blooms are lightly fragrant.
 Plants grow 10–18 inches tall.
 Many blooms of this group are multi-colored.
 Though called early, these are not always the first to bloom.
 Some types are quite old.
-Keizerskroon, at 14" tall, was introduced in 1750!
+Keizerskroon, at 14 inches tall, was introduced in 1750!

-Triumph–A mid-spring blooming group.
-One of the largest of groups, Triumph looks similar to spring early but is taller at 14–20 inches.
+Triumph is a mid-spring blooming group.
+One of the largest groups, Triumph looks similar to spring early but is taller at 14–20 inches.

-Darwin Hybrid Group—This large group features elegant oval blooms on tall 24 –28 inch stems.
+This large group features elegant oval blooms on tall 24–28 inch stems.
 Bulbs of this new group introduced in 1981 are best lifted and stored after foliage die back.
 This group is popular in large beds.

 The Plant Lover's Guide to Tulips by Richard Wilford;Timber Press, London Uk; 2015

 The Complete Book of Practical Gardening by Peter McHoy; Hermes House; New York, NY; 1997